OpenGene/fastp/README.md

 * filter out bad reads (too low quality, too short, or too many N...)
 * trim all reads in front and tail
 * cut low quality bases for per read in its 5' and 3' by evaluating the mean quality from a sliding window (like Trimmomatic but faster).
-* cut adapters (completely automatic for paired end data, adapter sequence should be provided for single end data)
+* cut adapters (for paired end data it's automatic, for single end data adapter sequence should be provided).
-* report JSON format result for further interpreting
+* report JSON format result for further interpreting.
-* visualize quality control and filtering results on a single HTML page (like FASTQC but faster and more informative)
+* visualize quality control and filtering results on a single HTML page (like FASTQC but faster and more informative).
+* split the output to multiple files (0001.R1.gz, 0002.R1.gz...) to support parallel processing.
 * ...

 This tool is being intensively developed, and new features can be implemented soon if they are considered useful.
 If you have any additional requirement for `fastp`, please file an issue:https://github.com/OpenGene/fastp/issues/new